-If CR2 (Gaining CR) determines that an Inadvertent Gain has NOT taken place, they have the option to select “Unexecutable” to stop the Inadvertent Gain process.
-Invalid IAG Reason is required, enter one of the following: (Fig 2.1.3.1g)

-Valid Reject Reasons are described in the RMG Section 7.3.2.4(2) and are as follows:
+If CR2 (Gaining CR) determines that an Inadvertent Gain has NOT taken place, they have the option to select Unexecutable to stop the Inadvertent Gain process.
+Upon selecting Unexecutable, an Unexecutable Reason is required.
+Valid Reject Reasons are described in the RMG Section 7.3.2.6(2) and are as follows: (Fig 2.1.3.1g)

 (None) default *

 Duplicate Issue